 - Logo (the image that identifies your brand)

 - Color scheme (the colors you're going to use for everything on your site)

 - Social media accounts (Facebook, Twitter, Instagram, Pinterest—whatever fits your brand)

-For some of these assets, you may want to hire a professional to help.
-A home page written by a trained copywriter, for instance, will resonate more with your potential customers and optimize your site so it’s more likely to be found by search engines (like Google).
+For some of these assets, you may want to consider hiring a professional to help.
+A home page written by a trained copywriter, for instance, will help resonate with more of your potential customers and optimize your site so that it’s more likely to be found by search engines (like Google).

 You can hire professional designers, marketers, developers, and writers through Shopify, or you can scope out freelancers and agencies that offer e-commerce help online.

 We love the pros at 99designs.
 You can hire an expert to design a logo, a social media cover, and even an entire website.
 That way, you’re free to focus on what you care about most: your customers.

 Once you have all the assets you need, you can start building your homepage, about page, contact page, and any other pages you deem necessary.
 And for that, you’ll need a theme.